-Alongside these conditions, cannabinoids show promising results in the symptomatic treatment of intestinal dysfunction, hyperactivity, anxiety disorders, allergies, and epilepsy.
+Alongside these conditions, cannabinoids show promising results in the symptomatic treatment of hyperactivity, anxiety disorders and allergies.

 Conventional medicine cannot sufficiently help many patients suffering from the above-mentioned diseases either because it is ineffective, or the side-effects are too severe.